CO2 Sensor App: monitor CO2 concentration, air pressure and air temperature using the Raspberry Pi

 Does this app also support the Winsen MH-Z19C?
 Or the Winsen MH-Z19B?

-No, currently only the EE895 is supported.
-If you would like to see support for other sensors, please contact us and let us know.
+No, PiCockpit only supports the EE895 sensor.
+If you would like to receive support for other sensors, please contact us and let us know.

 Where can I obtain the EE895?